The Speedtest Desktop App & Command Line Internet Speed Testing Tools

 The Speedtest Desktop App

-At the bottom of the app, you can click the right arrow to select another server to see how your results will vary when doing so.
+You are never locked into a single testing location.
+Look directly at the bottom of the desktop app interface.
+You can click the right arrow icon to select another server entirely.
+This allows you to easily see how your connection results will vary when routing traffic to different physical datacenters.

 Change speed test server